Lehrter Straße: Transport

-The Lehrter Straße is served in its length by the bus route 123.
+Lehrter Straße is served in its length by the bus route 123.
 The nearest U-Bahn station (tube/subway) for the northern end is Birkenstrasse on Line U9, about a 15 minute walk from the street's junction with the Perlebergerstrasse.
 The southern end of the Lehrterstrasse is served directly by the Berlin Central Station which in addition to it main railway lines, includes the S-Bahn (a surface metro railway) Lines S3, S5, S7, and S9; the U-Bahn Line U55, and tram (Metrotram) lines M5, M8, and M10.